EldarEccor/backup_eldareccor.github.io_/_posts/2018-07-29-vaadin-boot.md

 ## The use case

 No real motivation - we just decided to play around a bit and check out some cool stuff.
 The idea is to create a website for a vacation home.
-Ir was born after some drinks because a lot of use cases can be explored and maybe someone can use in the future...
+Ir was born after some drinks because a lot of use cases can be explored and maybe someone can use it in the future...

 ## The toolset